tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 SHOULD take steps to minimize or protect such requests during certificate validation.

+## Abuse of ECH Acceptance Signal

+To signal acceptance, the backend server overwrites 8 bytes of its ServerHello.random with a value derived from the ClientHelloInner.random.
+(See
+{{backend-server-behavior}} for details.)
+This behavior increases the likelihood of the ServerHello.random colliding with the ServerHello.random of a previous session, potentially reducing the overall security of the protocol.
+However, the remaining 24 bytes provide enough entropy to ensure this is not a practical avenue of attack.

+On the other hand, the probability that two 8-byte strings are the same is non-negligible.
+This poses a modest operational risk.
+Suppose the client-facing server terminates the connection (i.e., ECH is rejected or bypassed): if the last 8 bytes of its ServerHello.random coincide with the confirmation signal, then the client will incorrectly presume acceptance and proceed as if the backend server terminated the connection.
+However, the probability of a false positive occurring for a given connection is only 1 in 2^64.

+Note that the same bytes of the ServerHello.random are used to implement downgrade protection for TLS 1.3 (see {{RFC8446}}, Section 4.1.3).
+The backend server's signal of acceptance does not interfere with this mechanism because ECH is only supported in TLS 1.3 or higher.

 ## Comparison Against Criteria

 {{?RFC8744}} lists several requirements for SNI encryption.